 An outdoor kitchen is often the focal point of an outdoor living space in the same way that your indoor kitchen is often the focal point inside.
-Think of how all of the family gathers around your kitchen- wouldn’t you love it if that happened outside on a warm spring evening?
-Before you pull the trigger on an outdoor kitchen, here are a few do’s and don’ts to inspire you:
+Think of how all of the family gathers around your kitchen- wouldn’t you love it if that happened outside on a warm Texas spring evening?
+Before you pull the trigger on an outdoor kitchen for your Texas home, here are a few do’s and don’ts to inspire you:

 - Do start with well-made equipment.
 Some people chose to cover their equipment, but for the times when you forget, you’ll be happy that you chose a well-made grill.
 I encourage clients to start at a showroom like Barbeques Galore where you can see a variety of brands.
 The ones we recommend are Grand Turbo & Lynx.
 They are well-made workhorses: made to last and mid to high range for price.

 - Don’t overdo it with the equipment.
 Ask yourselves which elements you will really use so the island doesn’t become a clutter of stainless steel.
 The most popular options are the grill, side burner, fridge, & sink.

 - Do think of your outdoor kitchen design in the same way you’d think of your indoor kitchen design.
 Unfortunately, most outdoor kitchens get stucco siding and a tile counter.
 Would you do that inside?
 We wouldn’t!
 Think about stone counters, a creative backsplash, or granite countertops.
 Consider the style you want and then worry about picking materials that will hold up outdoors.